Bushcraft Home Page

 The be all and end all of Hot Rods!

-From the low-tech history to the high-tech outer limits, from the specialised detailing of rod & custom car shows to the brave new world of brand-new fresh-cloned classics, this third video is where it is right now.
+From the low-tech history to the high-tech outer limits, from the specialised detailing of rod & custom car shows to the brave new world of brand-new, fresh-cloned classics, this is where it is right now.

 Just because a car was once constructed in a certain way doesn't mean it has to remain that way.

 Mark Plunkett builds and runs an antique drag racer.
-We filmed him on a hot saturday afternoon sitting in his tin-roofed garage surrounded with bits of engines you would expect to find in a long abandoned farmyard.
+We found him on a hot Saturday afternoon sitting in his tin-roofed garage surrounded with bits of engines you would expect to find in a long abandoned farmyard.
 A straight six from the forties was lying tractor-like in a thin, simply sprung chassis.
-Beside him a brightly painted body skin that could be flipped off in minutes to get at the simple mechanicals.
-And Mark talked about a performance hobby that did not require an open cheque book.
+Beside him was a brightly painted body skin that could be flipped off in minutes to get at the simple mechanicals.
+Mark talked about a performance hobby that did not require an open cheque book.

 Mark was going to get the absolute best from what were his chosen vehicles limitations.
 He was going to out do the performance records of the car at the time it was originally manufactured.